eclipse-kuksa/kuksa-databroker/doc/user_guide.md

 ## API

-Kuksa.val Databroker provides [gRPC](https://grpc.io/) based API endpoints which can be used by clients to interact with the server.
+Kuksa Databroker provides [gRPC](https://grpc.io/) based API endpoints which can be used by clients to interact with the server.

 gRPC services are specified by means of `.proto` files which define the services and the data